Guides

 Our model is made up of three parts

-1. Fundamentals model driven by half-hourly supply stacks, informed by a techno-economic capacity build-out for certain generation types and variable short-run marginal costs
+1. Fundamentals model for power prices at day ahead and intraday driven by half-hourly supply stacks, informed by a techno-economic capacity build-out for certain generation types and variable short-run marginal costs

 2. Battery dispatch model using mixed integer linear programming to dispatch flexibility into day-ahead markets optimally